Frequently Asked Questions

 The GRE is not required and students who do not submit their GRE score will not be disadvantaged.

-- A BS in a related STEM field
+- A BS in a related STEM field, with the necessary prerequisites

 - A minimum of 3.0 GPA